For the Love of Victorian Oatmeal Cookies

-I love oatmeal raisin cookies.
-They’re my first pick on a cookie buffet (yes, cookie buffets are indeed a thing) long before chocolate chip, and second only to my own homemade iced sugar cookie.
-I’ve baked cookies with ever-improving recipes since circa age twelve when Mom allowed me the freedom to bake without supervision.
-(Oh, and required me to leave the kitchen at least as clean as I found it.
+Deliciousness!
+Oatmeal raisin cookies.
+They’re my first pick on a cookie buffet (yes, cookie buffets are indeed a thing).
+My first choice is oatmeal raisin long before chocolate chip, and second only to my own homemade iced sugar cookie.
+I’ve baked cookies with ever-improving recipes since Mom first allowed me to bake without supervision.
+(And required me to leave the kitchen at least as clean as I found it.
 That part bugged me.)

-You might say I’m a bit of a connoisseur when it comes to homemade cookies.
-My reasons for clarifying just how history became warped about when oatmeal cookies came to be… and why folks resisted trying them (the resistance part will come in another post).
+You might say I’m a bit of a connoisseur of homemade cookies.
+Thus my reasons for clarifying just how history became warped about when oatmeal cookies came to be.
+And why folks resisted trying them.
+(The resistance part will come in another post.)
+Victorian Oatmeal Cookies

 …we’ll find that nearly everyone on page 1 of Google agrees.
 Fannie Merritt Farmer and her 1896 publication: The Boston Cooking-School Cook Book is “the first printed recipe for oatmeal cookies.”